aeschi/ignite/tasks/rita.md

 - I suggested to change the visualization colours, after the first projection experiment.

 ## SOUND
 - I invited Felix and Julia to the project.
-I briefed them in advance, and I tried to find their motivations to help us.
+I briefed them in advance.
 - I took part in most of the sound meetings.
 - I looked up some sound moods.